 Mourning serves a purpose, however, and if the Querent can avoid wallowing in self-pity this minor arcana card of the suit of Cups, could represent the very beginning of the healing process necessary to get their head back in the game and move on to the next chapter of their life.

-The negative elements of the Five of Cups
+Negative elements of Five of Cups

 Further enhancing the negative aspect and elements of this minor arcana, when it appears reversed in a reading it usually hints that the healing process mentioned just before should not be taken for granted and that the Querent will find it almost impossible to break free from the vicious cycle of self-pity and pointing fingers on their own, as they try to ignore the pain and emotional turmoil they feel.
 The only way out of such a trap is to stop obsessing about the past and look ahead, no matter how painful it might seem